ylansegal/blog/src/_posts/2020-01-14-deployments-with-schema-migrations.md

 In this post we analyzed a simple product feature that requires a purely additive migration.
 We established a framework for reasoning about on which "side" of the code swap to run the migration when deploying.
 The discussion did not touch upon other types of migrations, like removing a table or renaming a column, left for another time.

 Then we discussed how our deployment strategy has to be kept in mind while writing our code.
 A downtime deployment is the easiest to reason about.
 A Heroku-style deployment improves on that, while still maintaining simple code semantics.
-True non-downtime deployments cause inescapable complexity.
+True no-downtime deployments cause inescapable complexity.
 We saw a few ways to deal with it.

 Also left out of this post is a discussion about changing the schema in large databases.
 Those concerns will also impose further constraints.
 For a peek at some of those strategies see the [strong_mirations][strong_mirations] gem.